maurelian/0x-contracts/contracts/0x_audit_midreport.md

 # 2 - Introduction

-From <start date [month + day]> through <finish date [month + day]> of 2017, ConsenSys Diligence conducted an security audit of the 0xProject's contract system.
-The findings of this audit are presented here in this document.
+From June 28 through July 21 of 2017, ConsenSys Diligence conducted an initial phase of a security audit of the 0xProject's contract system.
+The findings of this preliminary audit are presented here in this document.

 ## 2.1 Audit Goals